ruchiraw/wso2-samples-store/README.md

 ##Installing

 * Copy `wso2-samples-store` webapp into a Jaggery server which has caramel module installed.
-* You can straightaway try this in [WSO2 UES 1.0.0](http://wso2.com/products/user-engagement-server).
+* You can straightaway try this on [WSO2 UES 1.0.0](http://wso2.com/products/user-engagement-server).
 * If you change the webapp context, you need to update the value of `context` object key in`wso2-samples-store/app.js` to match you context.